netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

 | TCP | 443 | 82.130.64.0/18<br> 129.132.0.0/16<br> 195.176.96.0/19<br> 192.33.87.0/24<br> 192.33.88.0/23<br> 192.33.91.0/24<br> 192.33.92.0/24<br> 192.33.93.0/24<br> 192.33.94.0/23<br> 192.33.96.0/21<br> 192.33.104.0/22<br> 192.33.108.0/23<br> 192.33.110.0/24 | Administrative ILO/MGMT access (for physical machines) |

 {% include alert type="note" content="
 Inter-AS connectivity is required only with the neighbouring ASes.
-In order to allow dynamic topology adjustments we recommend firewall opening for 0.0.0.0/0.
+In order to allow dynamic topology adjustments we recommend opening your firewall for 0.0.0.0/0.
 In most cases, after determining the best neighbours for your AS, we can provide a narrowed-down list of networks.
 " %}

 {% include alert type="note" content="